Welcome to today's edition of the Rush 24-7 podcast.

 Hello, cronyism.

-Cronyism can help you as a CEO put your competition out of business without you having to innovate a single day, without you having to compete, outcompete your opposition.
+Cronyism can help you as a CEO put your competition out of business without you having to innovate a single day, without you having to compete, out-compete your opposition.

-And have become country club Democrats or country club liberals, but for the most part, they're just cronyists.
+And that's why the country club Republican doesn't exist and have become country club Democrats or country club liberals, but for the most part, they're just cronyists.

-They are all salivating.
+They're all salivating.

 They are all hyperventilating at the thought of being close to power.